gen2thomas/gobrail/README.md

 This is prototype software.
 It is a long way to make it work in real model railroad environment.

+### Supported output rail devices
+* lamp - single output on/off
+* two light signal - two outputs green on -> red off and vice versa
+* turnout - two outputs on for 0-1sec to switch between main and branch

+### Supported input rail devices
+* button - read one input
+* toggle button - read one input, use rising edge to change the state

+### Instantiating and connecting devices
+* possible with simple go programming knowledge before main loop, see examples

+### Running
+* possible with simple go programming knowledge in main loop, see examples

 ## TODO's

+### General
+* improve timing by using events and/or parallelism

 ### Hardware UI interaction
-* add sequences for output rail devices (signal, railroad switch)
+* add rail runner
-* interaction between turnout and signal ("if left than green, else red" or vice versa)
-* add next architecture levels (command interpreter, rail runner)
+* add configuration interface
 * add first locomotive decoder (hopefully possible to gobot i2c devices)

 ### Software UI interaction
 * virtual boards (a button or lamp can be mapped to an virtual IO, which provides an "external service")

-### General
-* improve timing by using events